RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

 ## Wheeldetachers

-**This section is still highly experimental and could cause wheels to become unstable!**

 <span style="background-color:#fb7">\[ Version 0.4.7.0+ \]</span> this section allows you to disable power to a wheel when a [detacher_group](#detacher_group) breaks.

 ```